dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </html>
 ```

 This file uses the `ui:composition` element to explicitly define `layout.xhtml` as the template for this view.
 After that it uses `ui:define` to inform that this view must be rendered in the `content` area of the template.
 And then it starts defining the form to create new products.
 This form is composed of one `p:inputText` where the user can define the name of the product, and a `p:inputNumber` element where the user can define the price of the new product.
-This last element was specifically created to handle numerical properties, as it block non numerical characters and adds a mask to the input.
+This last element was specifically created to handle numerical properties, as it block non-numerical characters and adds a mask to the input.

-Lastly, the view defines a `h:commandButton` that renders a *HTML* button in the view that triggers the `save` method of the `ProductController` component.
+Lastly, the view defines a `h:commandButton` that renders an *HTML* button in the view that triggers the `save` method of the `ProductController` component.
 In this view we can see that we tie the new product and the behavior defined in the `ProductController` component through the `productController` name, which was defined in the `@Component` and `@ELBeanName` annotations of this component.

 If we run our application now, through our *IDE* or through the `mvn spring-boot:run` command, we will be able to reach it in a browser going to `http://localhost:8080/product`.
 We will also be able to create new products through the form that is shown to us, but we won't be able to list the products created.
 Let's tackle that feature now.

 ### Building the JSF Interface for Products' List

-To enable our users to se a list of created products, we will first define a *backing bean* that will handle the logic behind the interface.
+To enable our users to see a list of created products, we will first define a *backing bean* that will handle the logic behind the interface.
 This *backing bean* will be called `ProductListController`, and we will create it in the `com.auth0.samples.bootfaces` package with the following code:

 ```java
 package com.auth0.samples.bootfaces;